-In order to run a table with a control variable, we need to create a blank syntax file.
+In order to run a table with a control variable in PSPP, you need to create a blank syntax file.
 To do this click on “File” in the menu bar and then on “New” and finally on “Syntax.”
 A blank syntax file should open.
 Enter the following commands into the syntax file.
-It’s easiest to do this by copying and pasting the commands into the syntax file.
-CROSSTABS /TABLES=porn1_pornlaw BY r8_reliten1 BY d5_sex /STATISTICS=CHISQ GAMMA/CELLS=COUNT COLUMN.
+CROSSTABS /TABLES=[enter dependent variable] BY [enter independent variable[ BY [enter control variable] /STATISTICS=[enter statistics you want]/CELLS=COUNT COLUMN [or whatever you want to include].
 To run this command click on “Run” in the menu bar and then click on “All.”
 Your table should appear in the output window.

 Notice the format of the “TABLES” subcommand.
 It lists the table you want to run in the following order – dependent variable BY independent variable BY control variable.